Adden History, Family Crest & Coats of Arms

 Early Origins of the Adden family

-Another 183 words (13 lines of text) covering the years 127 and 1270 are included under the topic Early Adden History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Adden research.
+Another 92 words (7 lines of text) covering the years 127 and 1270 are included under the topic Early Adden History in all our PDF Extended History products and printed products wherever possible.

 Adden Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Adden has appeared include Eden, Edin, Edden, Edens and others.

 Early Notables of the Adden family (pre 1700)